-Disclaimer: Everything written about the companies mentioned in this article was gleaned from online research including user reviews.
-We did not have time to manually test all the tools.
-However, we ensured the information was correct as of Fall 2021.
-Feel free to contact us to request an update/correction.
+Disclaimer: Everything in this article was gleaned from online research and user reviews.
+We did not manually test the tools.
+However, we ensured the information was correct as of Q1 2022.
+Feel free to get in touch to request an update or correction.

 - Reverse phone lookup: Find all the red flags by checking whether the phone number exists, if it’s in the right country, and more.

 - Reverse email analysis: Flag email addresses that don’t exist and spot suspicious free domains.